pseudo7799/Power-BI-Projects/README.md

 1) Top 5 Customers - If Superstore wants to provide perks to their customers
    ![image](https://github.com/pseudo7799/Power-BI-Projects/assets/156554807/9baec986-d3f4-434b-a2cb-633f79bb238c)

-2) Demographic Analysis - If Superstore wants to perform analysis prioritizing demographics instead of sales and profitability we saw before then they can use this dashboard
+2) Demographic Analysis - If Superstore wants to perform analysis prioritizing demographics instead of product category analysis we saw before then they can use this dashboard